Linuxander/ntfy_aws_deployment_iac/README.md

 This is just a verification step; nothing else needs to be configured in this section.

-1. Wait about 20 seconds or so to allow the EC2 instance to finish installing the NTFY server
+1. Let the EC2 instance finish installing and configuring the NTFY server by waiting ~20 seconds
 1. Open a browser
 1. Go to `http://[ENTER ntfs_server_instance_public_ip VALUE HERE]`
+1. The NTFY server dashboard should now appear
-1. You should now see the NTFY server dashboard.
-If not, wait a few seconds more and refresh the page.
+    1. If it doesn't, give it a few more seconds then refresh the page

 ### Step 4 | NTFY Phone App | Subscribe to a topic